tus/tus-resumable-upload-protocol/protocol.md

 With this extension, Clients can authenticate follow-up requests to a [Creation](#creation) or [Creation With Upload](#creation-with-upload)
 `POST` request using a high-entropy cryptographic random shared secret - and challenges based thereon.
-The idea is that only the user, who created the upload, should be able to obtain information about the upload and continue the upload.
+The goal is that only the user, who created the upload, should be able to obtain information about the upload and continue the upload.

 If the Server supports this extension, it MUST add `challenge` to the `Tus-Extension` header.

 The Client MAY add the `Upload-Secret` header to `POST` requests, if it wants to protect the upload using the Challenge extension.
 All subsequent request targeting that upload resource MUST contain the corresponding `Upload-Challenge` header.
-These requests include but are not limited to:
+These requests include, but are not limited to:
 - `HEAD` requests to an upload URL
 - `PATCH` requests to an upload URL
 - `DELETE` requests to an upload URL